Department of Theology

 TH 263 Modern Catholic Social Teaching* 3 Cr.

 A study of the cultural, political, and economic spheres of social life in the light of Catholic moral teachings, theologies, and action.
 Magisterial and scholarly writings from 1891 to the present receive primary emphasis.
 The course also includes a service learning component.
-Fall semester, even-years.
+Offered at the discretion of the department.

 TH 264 Theologies of Liberation 3 Cr.